profile picture

 Review of Reviews: How Canons Are Made

-For this project, you'll select a very recently published work of American literature and conduct a survey of the critical reception of the work.
+For this project, you'll select a very recently published work of literature and conduct a survey of the critical reception of the work.
+What are critics saying about the work?
+How do they value the work's worth?
 Putting your own reading of the work together with research on the author and on the genres with which that author is staging a conversation, you will determine, in an analytical piece of writing, whether the work you have read merits the reception that it has received.
-For example, if the author you've chosen has written a novel, how does the work speak to the history of the novel?
-Does it perform any innovations on the genre?
+For example, if the author you've chosen has written a work of historical fiction, how does the work speak to the tradition of historical fiction?
+Does the work carry out any innovations on the genre?
 Or does it abide by certain conventions visible in other novels belonging to a similar body of works?
-To answer such questions, you will bring your own reading of the text and the survey of its critical reception with together with a historical understanding of the genre to which it belongs or to which it aspires to belong.
+To answer such questions, you will bring your own reading of the text and the survey of its critical reception together with a historical understanding of the genre to which it belongs or to which it aspires to belong.
 This project is intended both to deepen your relationship to a contemporary living author, and to engage your critical sensibilities with the question of canon formation.
 What kinds of works earn accolades?
 How do critics make determinations about generic belonging?
 When and how are new genres born?
 Depending on your own interests, your project can take a more scholarly tone or it can be written more in the style of a New York Review of Books feature, helping you hone your own voice as a public intellectual.

 Languages I know